Campus Programs

 -

-Urgent, short-term care for individuals in acute behavioral health crises, diverting them from emergency rooms and jails.
+Provides urgent, short-term care for individuals in acute behavioral health crises, diverting them from emergency departments and jails and connecting them to appropriate next-step services.

 -

-Outpatient mental health services in a community-based setting.
-This level of care will include young adults and focus on prevention and equity.
+Offers outpatient mental health services in a community-based setting including services for young adults and an emphasis on prevention, early intervention, and equity.

 -

-Secured units for individuals with severe and persistent mental illnesses, promoting recovery and eventual reintegration into the community.
+Provides secured units for individuals with severe and persistent mental illnesses, with a focus on recovery, stabilization, and preparation for eventual reintegration into the community.

 -

-provides 24-hour inpatient psychiatric care as an alternative to hospital-based inpatient units, specializing in psychiatric care treatment.
-Our PHF is dedicated to delivering compassionate, high-quality care for individuals in need of specialized psychiatric and treatment.
+Provides 24-hour inpatient psychiatric care as an alternative to hospital-based inpatient units, specializing in psychiatric care treatment.

 Substance Use Disorder (SUD) Services

-Our substance abuse services provide comprehensive, evidence-based treatment for individuals struggling with addiction.
+Our substance use disorder services provide comprehensive, evidence-based treatment for individuals seeking recovery from addiction.

 -

-Immediate intervention for individuals under the influence of substances, reducing unnecessary emergency department utilization.
+Offers immediate intervention for individuals under the influence of substances, reducing unnecessary emergency department utilization and provides a safe setting for stabilization.

 -